© Mandy Hackney

 Cenagnium cf ferruginosum EU - yellowish brown cup-shaped fruitbodies with a dark reddish brown powdery coating on the exterior on conifer branches.
 This is the type species of the genus.
 We have a bunch of type area sequences but need local collections.

 Chlorencoelia cf versiformis EU - small olive yellow-green cups (<1cm across) on decayed wood.
 We have EU and ENA sequences of this.
-ENA also has C. torta PN as well.
+ENA also has C. torta PA as well.
 We need local sequences to see which species we have.

 Encoelia cf furfuracea EU - brown cups coated in a mealy powder than can be rubbed off, growing on alder.